 4. Leave an actual link to your blog when commenting.

-...make it dead easy for others to go straight to your blog rather than via your profile.
+...make it dead easy for others to go straight to your blog rather than round the houses via your profile.

 5. Sort out a bold, eye-catching avatar.

 Make it recognisable and colourful, then get it registered on gravatar.com - it will follow you from site to site appearing beside your name when you comment or post on (most) blogs.
 Use the same avatar on everything from Facebook to Twitter so everyone will recognise you instantly.
 Using a clear shot of your face will make you recognisable: a real person rather than a virtual entity.